-Trans saction details Transactions different fr Notes/Accounts receivable (payable) Name of company Related party Nature of relationship Purchase /Sale Amount Percentage of total purchases/ sales Payment terms Unit price Payment terms Ending balance Percentage of total notes/accounts receivable (payable) Remark The Company 100% owned subsidiary (Sale) (273,148) аррпсаоте 90 days net from date of invoice; actual payments would depend on the capital demand.
+Trans action details ions with terms at from others es/Accounts rable (payable) Name of Nature of relationship Purchase /Sale Percentage of total purchases/ sales Payment Their control Payment Ending balance Percentage of total notes/accounts receivable Note company party relationship /Sale Amount saies terms Unit price terms (payable) Note The Company 100% owned subsidiary (Sale) (301,853) . / Depending on the demand for funding аррпсаоте 90 days net from date of invoice; actual payments would depend on the capital demand.
 Note -%

-Note : As of December 31, 2020, the amount of unearned sales revenue was \$103,350.
+Note: As of December 31, 2021, the amount of unearned sales revenue was NT\$160,385.